hashgraph/hedera-wallet-connect-js/README.md

 This package is a messaging relay between decentralized applications and wallets in Hedera network based on Wallet Connect relays.

+Note: This is an initial contribution to a common wallet connect library for Hedera native wallets which is subject to change following community input.

 ## Getting started

 ### Installation

 1. Install npm package `hedera-wallet-connect`;
 ```bash
 npm install hedera-wallet-connect
 ```

 ### DApp section

 1. Import `DAppConnector` from `hedera-wallet-connect` package:
 ```typescript
 import {DAppConnector} from "hedera-wallet-connect";